 Do you dream of the perfect, isolated beach in Greece?
 Then go to Chalikiada.

 When you walk out of Skala around the ferry port, you come up the small roads towards the cliffs.
-Up here are cozy hotels and taverns spread out decoratively.
-The road ends after a 10-15 minute walk, and then a nature trail starts towards Chalikiada.
-We met free-campers in small tents and a single hippie who showed us the way down to the beach.
-It takes good balance to get there - then you are warned.
+Up here, there are cozy hotels and taverns scattered decoratively.
+The road ends after a 10-15 minute walk, and then a nature trail towards Chalikiada begins.

 The beach itself is a pebble beach with an impressive cliff behind, a small cave and of course completely azure sea, as is the case all the way around Agistri.